john-science/john-science.github.io/_drafts/2016-11-24-fav-text-based-games.md

    **** You have died ****
 ```

 Zork is interactive fiction from the dawn of Unix Time.
 You are dropped into a world and given no introduction as to why you are there.
 You have to figure everything out for yourself.
 There will be puzzles to solve, though you won't be told that.
 This is one of those old-school adventures where you better remember seeing that bottle of water half an hour ago or you'll never been able to open this door.
-The interface is very forgiving with the words you choose though.
-You will be pwned by a Grue.
+The game originally got popular though because the user-input is pretty forgiving.

 * [Play Zork 1 Online](https://archive.org/details/a2_Zork_I_The_Great_Underground_Empire_1980_Infocom)
 * [Play Zork 2 Online](https://archive.org/details/a2_Zork_II_The_Wizard_of_Frobozz_1981_Infocom_a)